Ammar-V/Barrels/README.md

 ## Next Steps

 The method I used is not perfect.
 Some of the clear issues are that objects that are similar in color are also segmented (pylons, coca-cola, exit sign, etc).
-To improve on this, I would use a deep learning model such as UNet.
-To find the best threhsold values, I used `label.py` to make incremental changes to the threshold and observe changes in `mask_a` and `mask_b`.
+To improve on this, I would use a deep learning model such as UNet that is widely known to be used for segmentation tasks.

+In my current implementaion, to find the best threhsold values, I used `label.py` to make incremental changes to the threshold and observe changes in `mask_a` and `mask_b`.
 As an extension to this, it can also be used as a rudimentary data labelling tool.
 Data labelling is one of the most tedious and repetitive tasks in deep learning and I hope that `label.py` makes the process quicker.

 ### How to use `label.py`